-EFFECTIVE: SEPTEMBER 2004 CURRICULUM GUIDELINES
+EFFECTIVE: JANUARY 2006 CURRICULUM GUIDELINES

-A. Division: Education Effective Date: September 2004 В. Department / Program Area: Science and Technology Chemistry Revision X New Course C: CHEM 2303 D: Environmen If Revision, Section(s) Revised: Date of Previous Revisio Date of Current Revision Chemistry C, H June 07, 2000 September 2004 E: 5 Subject & Cour urse No. Descriptive itle Sen nester Credits F: Calendar Descrip - This course begins with a brief introduction and overview of chemistry in the environment then covers a selection of the following topics: the chemistry of the stratosphere and troposphere and related environmental issues; the chemical and energetic basis for global warming and its impact on the environment; the chemical composition and behaviour of natural waters and the impact of acidic deposition; the quality, contaminants and purification of drinking water; the sources, chemistry and treatment of wastewater; a brief organic chemistry review followed by an examination of toxic organic chemicals in the environment; the chemistry and impact of heavy metals in the environment.
-G: Allocation of Contact Hours to Type of Instruction / Learning Settings Primary Methods of Instructional Delivery and/or Learning Settings: Lecture/Laboratory Number of Contact Hours: (per week / semester for each descriptor) Lecture: 4 hours/week Laboratory: 3 hours/week Number of Weeks per Semester: Н : Course Prerequisites Course Prerequisites: CHEM 205 (C or better) or CHEM 1210 (C or better) I: Course Corequisites: J: Course for which this Course is a Prerequisite none K Maximum Class Size: 15 weeks 36 L: PLEASE INDICATE: Non-Credit College Credit Non-Transfer X College Credit Transfer: SEE BC TRANSFER GUIDE FOR TRANSFER DETAILS (www.bccat.bc.ca)
+А. Division: Academic Effective Date: January 2006 B. Department / Program Area: Science and Technolo ogy Revision X New Course C: CHEM 2303 D: E If Revision, Section(s) Revised: Date of Previous Revision Date of Current Revision Chemistry H,M,N,O,Q June 07, 2000 October 21, 2004 E: 5 Subject & Course No. Descriptiv Descriptive Title Semester Credits F: Calendar Description: This course begins with a brief introduction and overview of chemistry in the environment then covers a selection of the following topics: the chemistry of the stratosphere and troposphere and related environmental issues; the chemical and energetic basis for global warming and its impact on the environment; the chemical composition and behaviour of natural waters and the impact of acidic deposition; the quality, contaminants and purification of drinking water; the sources, chemistry and treatment of wastewater; a brief organic chemistry review followed by an examination of toxic organic chemicals in the environment.
+G: Allocation of Contact Hours to Type of Instruction / Learning Settings Primary Methods of Instructional Delivery and/or Learning Settings: Lecture/Laboratory Number of Contact Hours: (per week / semester for each descriptor) Lecture: 4 hours/week Laboratory: 3 hours/week Number of Weeks per Semester: 15 weeks 1 Course Prerequisites: Chemistry 1110 (C or better) I: Course Corequisites: None emester J : Course for which this Course is a Prerequisite None K Maximum Class Size: 36 L: PLEASE INDICATE: L: Non-Credit College Cre Requested Granted i X IDE FOR TRANSFER DETAILS (www.bccat.bc.ca)